OoXooOx/Predict-smart-contract-address/README.md

 # Predict-smart-contract-address
-Solidity code for create opcode
+Solidity code for create and create2 opcodes

 If you think that this function from chatGPT will help, you are wrong))

-It's all because they use Recursive Length Prefix (RLP) serialization for calculate address
+It's all because they use Recursive Length Prefix (RLP) serialization for calculate address in create.

         function predictAddress(address sender, uint256 nonce) public pure returns (address) {